lewagon/dotfiles/05-Rails/04-Rails-watch-list/02-Watch-List/README.md

 <!-- screenshot -->
 <!-- screenshot -->

-### 6 - New saved movie form on the list show page (Optional)
+### 6 - New bookmark form on the list show page (Optional)

-Try to put the "New saved movie form" on the list page itself, not on a separate page, so you won't have to leave the list page to add a new movie!
+Try to put the "New bookmark form" on the list page itself, not on a separate page, so you won't have to leave the list page to add a new movie!
 What changes in the routes?
 And in the controllers?

 ### 7 - Select2 on the movies dropdown (Optional)